 - Medical payments coverage: This coverage pays the medical bills for you and your passengers if you are injured in an accident, regardless of who is at fault.
 If you live in a no-fault state, you may need to purchase personal injury protection coverage instead of medical payments coverage.

 - Collision coverage: If you are involved in an accident and your luxury car is damaged, collision coverage may pay for the damages to your car after you pay your deductible.
-This is also the coverage that could pay for the value of your vehicle if it is totalled.
+This is also the coverage that could pay for the value of your vehicle if it is totaled.